mozilla/ActiveData/docs/ActiveData Summary 181116.md

 ## Dockerize Bugzilla-ETL with ActiveData

 ActiveData is a query translation service, and it works on any Elasticsearch cluster.
-Mozilla had a Elasticsearch v0.9 cluster, which stored all Bugzilla bug snapshots over all time, that required upgrading.
+Mozilla had a Elasticsearch v0.9 cluster, which stored all Bugzilla bug snapshots over all time, and it required upgrading.
 Summer 2018 was spent dockerizing the ETL pipeline, and ActiveData to work on a Elasticsearch-as-a-service.

 The biggest blocker, noticed during the Bugzilla-ETL deploy, was the metadata management in ActiveData was too slow.
 A database was required to save data between instances and runs because it was proving too expensive to accumulate at startup.
 Metadata management was turned off on the Bugzilla-ETL instance to ensure it was performant; it caused test breakage, but it was a breakage we can live with in the short term.

-During this time, ActiveData was deployed: Not officially, and it still did not pass all tests, but it was good enough for Coverage queries and good enough to support the ETL pipeline.
+During this time, the main ActiveData instance was deployed: Not officially, and it still did not pass all tests, but it was good enough for Coverage queries and good enough to support the ETL pipeline.

-## Finish Upgrade ActiveData.
-No, Really.
+## Final Upgrade

 The fourth quarter of 2018 was to start.
 The ActiveData upgrade was looking like a failure.
 So, with the cluster working for months now, and other projects being done, I was ready for the final deploy.

-A database was added to metadata management.
-But the production deployment showed it was still too slow.

 The IP was redirected on Sunday October 21st.

 ### Everything breaks

+Production deployment showed metadata management, backed by a database was still too slow.
+It was turned off, except for a couple of columns, to ensure production queries still work

-The IP redirect revealed the number of services and dashboards and services that were using ActiveData, and it showed the range of queries it was failing to process properly.
-Since going backward is more work than going forward, I started a two week, intense, post-deploy fire fighting operation.
+The IP redirect revealed the number of services and dashboards that were using ActiveData, and it showed the range of queries it was failing to process properly.
+Since going backward is more work than going forward: I started a two week, post-deploy, fire fighting operation.

-Essentially, ActiveData's test suite did not cover all use cases, and the real word exposed them.
+Essentially, ActiveData's test suite did not cover all use cases; moving to production exposed the suite's deficiencies.

-* The queries into nested object arrays is more prevalent, and diverse, than imagined.
-With Typed JSON working, Elasticsearch queries on nested documents was now giving correct results, and were more complicated than before.
+* Queries into nested object arrays is more prevalent, and diverse, than imagined.
+With Typed JSON working, Elasticsearch queries on nested documents was now giving correct results, but were more complicated than before.
 I added the required tests, but for each test I would pass, another would break.
 I was spending too much time trying to make the code templates work before I realized  the problem: The query translator had to move from using code templates to using first order expressions so that they could be rearranged to get the correct result.
 * Elasticsearch is strictly typed; it can store Boolean columns.
 This broke a number of tests.
 Elasticsearch v1.7 stored Booleans as strings `"T"` and `"F"`.
 As a result, there were queries that used the following logic:
 ```
 {"when": {"eq": {"result.ok": "F"}}, "then": 1}